Mercymerine/DATA-JOURNALISM/README.md

 ### The Question
 The dashboard investigates which course is a popular anomaly in the US in comparison to India?

-### Key Findings
+### Key Finding
-The analysis found that: Full-time MBA appears in the top five preferred courses in the USA, but neither in India's top 5 nor in the top 10 general course intake preferences.MBA interest represents 5.8% of US applicants compared with only 0.9% of Indian applicants, revealing a unique pattern of domestic demand.
+Computer Science slightly leads Business Analytics (94 vs 88), while the Full-time MBA shows a key anomaly: despite India’s much larger applicant base, the US records more MBA applicants (44 vs 42).
+Notably ranked 3rd in the US but absent from India’s top 5, the MBA highlights untapped domestic demand and growth potential in DePaul’s home market.
+5.8% of US's 764 applicants chose MBA, vs. just 0.9% of India's 4,616 — proportion, not population, drives this gap.
+A clear opportunity for DePaul to grow MBA enrollment through targeted US marketing and employer partnerships.

 ### Dashboard
 Link: https://public.tableau.com/views/Depaul_University_Intake/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link